-With You in Your Special Moment - First Touch Birth Center
+With You in Your Special Moment - The Birth Center

 Why the Birth Center

-Classes offered include: Prepared Childbirth, Baby Basics, Breastfeeding Basics, Birth Planning Session, Car Safety Seat Clinic, Baby Talk, Teen Classes, and Clase Prenatal para Latinos.
-For more information on any of these classes, click HERE.
+Classes offered include: Prepared Childbirth, Baby Basics, Breastfeeding Basics, Birth Planning Session, Baby Talk and Clase Prenatal para Latinos.
+Get detailed information on Classes.

-A birth plan lets us know your wishes for your child's birth.
-When completing your birth plan, you will answer questions regarding your birth experience: labor, delivery, baby care/feeding education needs, etc. This helps us to provide the individualized care you want during your delivery.
-It also helps us collect information for pre-registration to the hospital as well as for the birth certificate.
-Please complete and print all 4 forms and bring them with you when you come for your tour or are in labor. - Birth Plan Form, Health History Form, Pre-Admission and Birth Certificate Form .
+- My Birth Plan Form - A birth plan lets us know your wishes for your child's birth.
+You will answer questions regarding your birth experience: labor, delivery, baby care/feeding education needs, etc. This helps us to provide the individualized care you want during your delivery.

 How Do I Know if I'm in Labor?